6 Tips for Secure Text Messaging During Customer Conversations

 • Provide opt-out information on each initial text you send in conversations

-Business SMS platforms offer a certain amount of security from the get-go.
-Your texts are encrypted in storage and in transit through your services.
-But once they reach someone’s phone, there’s room for problems.
+But once texts reach someone’s phone, there’s room for problems.
 For example, a friend might grab your contact’s phone or a stranger might open their messaging app on a public desktop.
 Because of these potential situations, you need to stick to only sharing administrative information through SMS.

 You can send customers: